santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

-Jet in Two Component Advective Flow (JeTCAF; 2021, ApJ, 920, 41) model is an X-ray data analysis package.
-The TCAF model which was proposed by Chakrabarti & Titarchuk (in 1995, arXiv preprint astro-ph/9510005) has been recently upgraded after implementing jet/mass outflows from the inner hot region, which is known as the corona, or Compton cloud or CENBOL (CENtrifugal pressure supported BOundary Layer).
+Jet in Two Component Advective Flow (`JeTCAF`; 2021, ApJ, 920, 41) model is an X-ray data analysis package.
+The `TCAF` model which was proposed by `Chakrabarti & Titarchuk` (in 1995, arXiv preprint astro-ph/9510005) has been recently upgraded after implementing jet/mass outflows from the inner hot region, which is known as the corona, or Compton cloud or CENBOL (CENtrifugal pressure supported BOundary Layer).
-The JeTCAF model description can be found in the paper by Mondal & Chakrabarti (2021, ApJ, 920, 41).
-In this original paper, the model is directly implemented in XSPEC as a local model and fitted the data of Black Hole Binaries, AGNs, and ULXs respectively.
+The JeTCAF model description can be found in the paper by `Mondal & Chakrabarti (2021, ApJ, 920, 41)`.
+In this original paper, the model is directly implemented in `XSPEC` as a local model using `initpackage` command and fitted the data of `Black Hole X-ray Binaries`, `AGNs`, and `ULXs` respectively.
-To make the model available for the community, we have prepared a FITS file using a multi-dimensional parameter grid.
-Presently, I have prepared a FITS file for AGN only.
-I am preparing FITS files for BXRBS and for ULXs as well, which will be available soon.
+To make the model available for the community, we have prepared a `FITS` file using a multi-dimensional parameter grid.
+Presently, I have prepared a `FITS` file for `AGN` only.
+I am preparing `FITS` files for `BXRBS` and `ULXs` as well, which will be available soon.

-JeTCAF model has six parameters, namely: i) black hole mass ($M_{BH}$) in units of $M_\odot$, ii) Keplerian rate ($`\dot{m}_d`$ in units of $`\dot{M}_{\rm Edd}`$), iii) sub-Keplerian rate ($`\dot{m}_h`$ in units of
+`JeTCAF` model has six parameters, namely: i) black hole mass ($M_{BH}$) in units of $M_\odot$, ii) Keplerian rate ($`\dot{m}_d`$ in units of $`\dot{M}_{\rm Edd}`$), iii) sub-Keplerian rate ($`\dot{m}_h`$ in units of
 $`\dot{M}_{\rm Edd}`$), iv) location of the shock ($X_s$ in $r_g$), v) compression ratio ($R=\rho_+ / \rho_-$, where $\rho_+$ and
 $\rho_-$ are densities of post- and pre- shock matters) of the shock, and vi) jet collimation factor $`f_{\rm col}`$.